1st Legions Infantry Division

 The Polish 1st Legions Infantry Division (1.
 Dywizja Piechoty Legionów) is a tactical formation of the Polish Army.
-Formed on February 20, 1919, partially of veterans of the I Brigade of the Polish Legions, the unit saw extensive action during the Polish-Soviet War and World War II.
-Regarded by the soldiers of the Wehrmacht as the Iron Division, it distinguished itself in the Invasion of Poland.
+The division was formed on 20 February 1919 with veterans of the Polish Legions in World War I, whose traditions it carries.
+The division saw extensive combat during the Polish–Soviet War.
+Afterwards the division served with the Polish Army of the Second Polish Republic.
+In 1939, the division fought against Wehrmacht forces during the German Invasion of Poland.

 History

-The 1st Legions Infantry Division tracks its origins to the 1919 establishment of the Polish state and was disbanded in 1939.
-After a 84-year-long hiatus, the Division has been revived in the wake of the 2020s Polish rearmament.

 1919–1944

-As one of the most experienced and best equipped Polish divisions, it fought in many of the most notable battles of the Polish-Bolshevik War of 1919 and 1920.
+As one of the most experienced and best equipped Polish divisions, it fought in many of the most notable battles of the Polish–Soviet War of 1919 and 1920.
 Among them was occupying Vilnius and Battle of Dyneburg in Daugavpils, Latvia (as part of Rydz-Śmigły's Third Army and under his personal command, although the actual commanding officer was Michał Karaszewicz-Tokarzewski).
 During the Kiev offensive of spring of 1920, the division formed the core of Rydz-Śmigły Operational Group and took part in the battle of Zhytomyr (April 25), capturing the city of Kiev itself (May 7).
 After the Polish withdrawal, the unit took part in heavy retreat battles and shielded the retreat of the rest of the Polish forces.
 After several clashes with the 1st Cavalry Army, the division broke off and reached the area of the Wieprz River, from where it started the counter-offensive during the Battle of Warsaw (see Battle of Dęblin and Mińsk Mazowiecki).
 On the second day of the Polish offensive, August 16, the division managed to outflank the Bolshevik Mozyr Group by a forced march of over 56 kilometres.
 After that the division, commanded by Stefan Dąb-Biernacki, was attached to the Second Army and took part in the second biggest battle of the war, the Battle of the Niemen River.
 During the battle, the unit formed the core of the Wilno Group and took part in a successful outflanking manoeuvre of the Bolshevik forces centered on the city of Grodno.

 After that the division was moved to the rear and took part in shielding the border with Lithuania during Żeligowski's Mutiny.
 After the war, the division was partially demobilized and stationed in Vilnius as an en cadre divisional core.
 In the Second Polish Republic, the division consisted of three infantry regiments (1st, 5th, and 6th; all garrisoned in Vilnius), and other units, such as light and heavy artillery regiments, a company of cyclists, military engineers, and a mounted squadron.